 The original lighthouse at Milwaukee was put up for auction in 1855 and sold to E.M.
 Shoyer & Co. for $860.

-In 1868, the tower was raised four feet and equipped with a new lantern and fourth-order Fresnel lens.
+In 1868, North Point Lighthouse was raised four feet and equipped with a new lantern and fourth-order Fresnel lens.

 The discontinuance of the light caused much dissatisfaction as it was critical for vessels making Milwaukee from the North.
-The city of Milwaukee and commercial bodies in the city financed the re-establishment of the light, and in 1908 the officers of the Ninth Lighthouse District recommended that Congress appropriate $10,000 to raise the focal plane of the light.
+The city of Milwaukee and commercial bodies in the city financed the re-establishment of the light, and in 1908 the officers of the Ninth Lighthouse District recommended that Congress appropriate $10,000 to raise the focal plane of North Point Lighthouse.

 On March 4, 1909, a $10,000 appropriation was made to reestablish the station and increase the height of the tower by thirty feet, but the bids for the work made it evident that this sum was insufficient.
 The bids were therefore rejected, and the Lighthouse Board instead approved a plan to use the $10,000 to move the existing tower 3,000 feet to the northeast.
 Before making the move, it was decided to wait and see how a new light vessel, placed in service off Milwaukee Harbor during the second half of 1911, performed.